Bburch05/unit-4-game/README.md

 # Star  Wars RPG

 # Objective
-The objective of this game is to, using a single character,
+The objective of this game is to, using a single character, defeat all foes.

 # Step 1
 Click on the character you wish to use.